letsencrypt/acme-spec/draft-barnes-acme.md

 keys object and verify that it contains exactly one entry, whose "token" and "key" attributes match the token for this challenge and the client's account key.
-The client then computes the SHA-256 digest Z0 of the JSON-encoded authorized keys object (without base64-encoding), and encodes Z0 in hexadecimal form.
+The client then computes the SHA-256 digest Z0 of the JSON-encoded authorized keys object (without base64-encoding), and encodes Z0 in lower-case hexadecimal form.
 The client then generates Z1...Z(n-1) where Zi is computed as the hexadecimal(SHA256(Z(i-1))).

 The client will generate a self-signed certificate for each iteration of Zi with the subjectAlternativeName extension containing the dNSName